About Bridging the Silos

 About Us

 The Bridging the Silos team includes Community Research Associates from Canada and the UK and academics from Carleton University, Canada and Bournemouth University, UK.
-Top row from left to right, Dr. Miranda J. Brady (Carleton University), Dr. Kelly Fritsch (Carleton University), Rose Matthews (Community Research Associate, UK); bottom row: Margaret Janse van Rensburg (Carleton University), Professor Julie Turner-Cobb (Bournemouth University), Christine Jenkins (Community Research Associate, Canada), Dr. Rachel Moseley (Bournemouth University).
+Top row from left to right, Dr. Miranda J. Brady (Carleton University), Dr. Kelly Fritsch (Carleton University), Rose Matthews (Community Research Associate, UK); bottom row: Margaret Janse van Rensburg (Carleton University), Professor Julie Gamble-Turner (Bournemouth University), Christine Jenkins (Community Research Associate, Canada), Dr. Rachel Moseley (Bournemouth University).
 Not featured: Professor Stuart Murray (Carleton University).

 Bridging the Silos featured in Carleton University’s FPA Voices.